oroinc/documentation/user/back-office/system/integrations/payment-integration/payment-terms/index.rst

 .. important:: This section is a part of the :ref:`Payment Configuration <user-guide--payment>` topic that provides the general understanding of the payment concept in OroCommerce.

-In OroCommerce, you can use payment terms configured per customer to help them use the payment conditions guaranteed by their contract with your company.
+In OroCommerce, you can use :term:`payment terms <Payment Term>` configured per customer to help them use the payment conditions guaranteed by their contract with your company.

 Payment term is a set of conditions required for the sale to be completed, e.g. the period that is allowed to a buyer to pay off the amount due.
 Payment terms may also include cash in advance requirement, cash collection on delivery, a deferred payment period of 10/20/30 days, etc.